itech001/linux6/README.md

 1. build by: mkdocs build
 1. preview by: mkdocs serve, and open localhost:8000 in browser
 1. git commit and git push
-1. deploy by: mkdocs gh-deploy
+1. deploy by: mkdocs gh-deploy (obsolete)

-##Author
+1. will be deployed by trivs CI automatically

+###contribution
+1. file issues.
+1. pull requests.

+###License
+1. MIT License for this source code
+1. [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/) for the content of www.ciandcd.com which includes all blogs, pages and articles

+###Author
 itech001@126.com